Hostilemystery/Hostilemystery-Projet_Tutore_Diabete/README.md

 To access the app online, you can visit the link of the deployed app: [https://diabete-app.onrender.com].
 This app is hosted on Render, a cloud platform that makes it easy to deploy web apps and services.

+Note that due to the fact the app is deployed on a free server it may take some time to load (The username : nanji , password : abcd)

 ## App Images

 I will be adding some images of the app on the README soon.
 They will show how the app looks and works.
 Stay tuned!